Difference Between CMA and CIMA

 - CMA is a two-part exam and can be successfully finished by a candidate within a year.

 - However, one needs to keep in mind that the minimum qualification requisite remains a bachelor’s degree from an accredited university.

 - CMA entitles an individual with an advantage in the job market as the course develops your decision making capability allowing you to produce results in a critical situation for your company.

-- The CMA course study is very relevant to the modern day situations and it does not limit its scope for financial professionals.
-The very obvious reason is CMA designation holders are paid 30% more than there non certified colleagues and it is a must to do course if you want to build your career in corporate accounting.
+- The CMA course study is very relevant to the modern-day situations and it does not limit its scope for financial professionals.
+The very obvious reason is CMA designation holders are paid 30% more than there non-certified colleagues and it is a must to do the course if you want to build your career in corporate accounting.

 Why Pursue CIMA?